-In May 2013, Christian Solidarity International an international human rights organization issued a Genocide Alert for Christians and other religious minorities in Syria and Egypt.
+In May 2013, Christian Solidarity International an international human rights organization issued a the deliberate killing of a large group of people, especially those of a particular ethnic group or nation.
+Alert for Christians and other religious minorities in Syria and Egypt.
 (See the United Nations definition of genocide here.)

 On March 12, the day before Cameron’s announcement, Lord David Alton, of the UK’s House of Lords, spoke at a Lenten Vigil dedicated to the suffering church in Syria and the Middle East.
 During the service, Alton highlighted the systematic killing and outright persecution of Christians, which he said “takes place without hardly a murmur of protest.”

 Speaking in a town near London, Alton discussed in detail what he said is the “complete denial about the existence of religiously motivated persecution” in hopes of encouraging policymakers, intelligence services and the media to have a more considered understanding of religious radicalization and intolerance.

 “Religious illiteracy amongst policy makers in Western nations?means that the way we view these conflicts has led to serious mistakes,” he said.